 In 2019, a set of tax reforms were put in place to assist businesses.

-The incentive will run for a period of 5 years from 1 April 2019.
+The incentive will run for a period of five years from 1 April 2019.

 To benefit from these reductions and deductions, the business/self-employed person will be able to declare income and costs relating to export and import substitution activities as part of their self-assessment tax return, and the lower tax rate will apply accordingly.
 Businesses should structure their accounts to track costs and revenues pertaining to tax reduced activities during the year in preparation for their tax return submissions.

-More information is available within the Income Tax Ordinance which can be found at http://www.sainthelena.gov.sh/alphabetical-list-st-helena/
+More information is available within the Income Tax Ordinance which can be found on our page of laws for St Helena.

 An Approved Investment Scheme was also established which gives investors access to Customs Duty incentives.

-- Reduces the island’s dependence on imported goods, increase exports, increases and retains money on St Helena.
+- Reduces the Island’s dependence on imported goods, increases exports, increases and retains money on St Helena

 - Offers value for money to SHG and ESH where grant funding and/or tax incentives are given.